tefkah/emacs-docs-converter/pages/The-Mark.md

     When Transient Mark mode is enabled and the mark is active, many commands that normally apply to the text near point instead apply to the region.
 Such commands should use the function `use-region-p` to test whether they should operate on the region.
 See [The Region](The-Region.html).

     Lisp programs can set `transient-mark-mode` to non-`nil`, non-`t` values to enable Transient Mark mode temporarily.
 If the value is `lambda`, Transient Mark mode is automatically turned off after any action, such as buffer modification, that would normally deactivate the mark.
-If the value is `(only . oldval)`<!-- /@w -->, then `transient-mark-mode` is set to the value `oldval` after any subsequent command that moves point and is not shift-translated (see [shift-translation](Key-Sequence-Input.html)), or after any other action that would normally deactivate the mark.
+If the value is `(only . oldval)`, then `transient-mark-mode` is set to the value `oldval` after any subsequent command that moves point and is not shift-translated (see [shift-translation](Key-Sequence-Input.html)), or after any other action that would normally deactivate the mark.

 <!---->